Health Services and COVID-19COVID-19 Preparation, Mitigation, and Cancellation Policies

 What if we need to cancel our plans this summer?
 Or if we cannot travel or cross the border?

-We will be instituting a cancellation policy similar to many residential programs and travel industry.
+We will be contacting all registered families between April 15 and April 24 to discuss options for transferring and cancelling plans.
+Our cancellation policy reflects many residential programs and travel industry.
 If we cancel programs due to the coronavirus, or if you need to cancel your child’s session due to presence in your community, potential exposure, or due to travel restrictions, we will lock-in 2020 prices and transfer your registration/payments to summer 2021, or offer a full refund if a camper is unable to return.
 If a camper cancels due to other reasons, we will follow our normal cancellation policy and offer refund minus non-refundable $400 deposit.

 How can we prevent the transmission of the coronavirus to our camp and island community?

 - Screening: We will contact all families one week before the program begins and ask a series of questions about travel, community exposure, and symptoms.
-If a camper is exhibiting any symptoms, we will ask the child to be tested for coronavirus before coming to camp and not coming if any symptoms are present.
+If a camper is exhibiting any symptoms, we will ask the child to be tested for coronavirus (pending availability) before coming to camp and not coming if any symptoms are present.
+If additional tests such as antibody testing is available, we will explore the accessibility for our campers.
 If there is a concern about travel, community exposure, or symptoms, we will institute our cancellation policy.

 - Arrival/departure by airplane or bus: We will continue to follow the recommendations of the CDC for international and domestic travel and offer suggestions for families who plan to fly.
 Airlines, bus companies, and other travel companies are waiving cancellation or flight change fees at this time and likely extending through the summer.
 If you live in a driving distance, we encourage you to drive your child to meet us in Bangor if you have any concerns about flying.
 Otherwise, we expect airlines to be very accommodating for camper travel this summer.